Rita Hayworth: Peak years at Columbia

-Her sexy, glamorous appeal was most noted in Charles Vidor's film noir Gilda (1946) with Glenn Ford, which caused censors some consternation.
-The role, in which Hayworth wore black satin and performed a legendary one-glove striptease, "Put The Blame On Mame", made her into a cultural icon as a femme fatale.
+Her sexy, glamorous appeal was most noted in Charles Vidor's Gilda, a 1946 film noir, wherein she co-starred with Glenn Ford, that came to the attention of censors.
+The role, in which Hayworth wore a black satin dress and performed a one-glove striptease, "Put The Blame On Mame", solidified her popular perception as a femme fatale.

 While Gilda was in release, it was widely reported that an atomic bomb that was scheduled to be tested at Bikini Atoll in the Pacific Ocean's Marshall Islands would bear an image of Hayworth, a reference to her bombshell status.
 Although the gesture was undoubtedly meant as a compliment, Hayworth was deeply offended.
 Orson Welles, then married to Hayworth, recalled her anger in an interview with biographer Barbara Leaming: "Rita used to fly into terrible rages all the time, but the angriest was when she found out that they'd put her on the atom bomb.
 Rita almost went insane, she was so angry....
-She wanted to go to Washington to hold a press conference, but Harry Cohn wouldn't let her because it would be unpatriotic."
+She wanted to go to Washington to hold a press conference, but Harry Cohn wouldn't let her because it would be unpatriotic".
 Welles tried to persuade Hayworth that the whole business was not a publicity stunt on Cohn's part, that it was simply homage to her from the flight crew.